Qarik-Group/ghost-for-cloudfoundry/README.md

 [2020-02-18 21:45:44] INFO Ghost boot 13.683s
 ```

-NOTE: at the time of writing, the `ghostium-starkandwayne` theme does not work locally as it is looking for asset files that come from https://starkandwayne.com.

 You can also use `grunt dev` to observe live changes in the templates:

 ```bash